mideind/Yfirlestur/README.md

 The `result` field contains the result of the annotation, as a list of paragraphs, each containing a list of sentences, each containing a list of annotations (under the `annotations` field).
 Of course, if a sentence is correct and has no annotations, its annotation list will be empty.
+An overview of error codes used in annotations is available [here](https://github.com/mideind/GreynirCorrect/blob/master/doc/errorcodes.rst).

 Each sentence entry has a field containing a `corrected` version of it, where likely errors have been corrected.
 The `corrected` string includes corrections